AyanSujon/AyanSujon/README.md

 ## 🔥 Current Activities

-* 🤖 Exploring **AI integration and automation** to build smarter, more efficient web applications
-* 🚀 Learning **DevOps** and **System Design** to create scalable, secure, and production-ready applications
+* 🚀 Exploring **DevOps** and **System Design** to build more scalable, secure, and production-ready applications
-* 🧠 Strengthening my understanding of **Object-Oriented Programming (OOP)** and software architecture
+* 🧠 Deepening my knowledge of **Object-Oriented Programming (OOP)** and software architecture
 * 💡 Sharpening my **problem-solving and logical thinking** to build clean, efficient, and maintainable solutions
-* 🗣️ Practicing **English communication** to collaborate effectively with global clients and teams
+* 🗣️ Improving my **English communication skills** to collaborate effectively with global clients and teams
-* 📈 Learning more about **business strategy and SaaS** to better understand client needs and deliver impactful solutions
+* 📈 Learning more about **SaaS products and business strategy** to better understand client needs and deliver greater business value
 * ⚡ Fun fact: **I enjoy fixing bugs almost as much as breaking them accidentally.**